-As search to arrest Amritpal Singh enters fourth day, his uncle sent to Assam prison

-Harjit Singh, the uncle of the Khalistan sympathiser, and four others have been charged under the National Security Act.

-As the search to arrest Khalistan sympathiser Amritpal Singh continued for the fourth day on Tuesday, his uncle Harjit Singh was moved to a jail in Assam’s Dibrugarh by the Punjab Police, reported PTI.
+‘You have 80,000 police personnel, how did Amritpal Singh escape?’, HC asks Punjab Police

+The court remarked that if had escaped, it was an intelligence failure.

+The Punjab and Haryana High Court on Tuesday remarked that it was an intelligence failure if Sikh leader Amritpal Singh managed to escape after being chased by security forces, , The Indian Express reported.

 On March 18, the Punjab Police had launched a manhunt to arrest Amritpal Singh, the leader of Waris Punjab De.
-However, he managed to escape and has been absconding since then.
+However, he managed to escape and has been absconding for four days.

+The High Court on Tuesday questioned why Amritpal has not been taken into custody when the “entire police force” of Punjab was after him.

+“You have 80,000 police,” Justice NS Shekhawat said.
+“How has he not been arrested?
+If he escaped, this is an intelligence failure.”

+Ghai also told the court that the National Security Act has been invoked against Singh.

+The High Court told the Punjab government to file a status report on the matter, according to The Indian Express.
+It also appointed advocate Tanu Bedi as the amicus curiae – friend of court – to assist the bench in the case.

-Singh and his supporters have been booked in several cases, including for storming a police station in Jalandhar on February 23.
+Amritpal and his supporters have been booked in several cases, including for storming a police station in Jalandhar on February 23.
 After the manhunt began, the police also filed a fresh case against Amritpal Singh and some of his supporters for allegedly possessing illegal weapons.

 Singh, who garnered a significant following through his speeches that often focussed on Punjab’s youth and religion, has also given several interviews supporting demands for Khalistan, an independent state for Sikhs.